 For minor cases of dry, cracked heels, at-home treatments such as heel balms and pumice stones can be beneficial.
 However, for deep and/or painful fissures, seeing a podiatrist is strongly recommended.
 This is particularly important for people with diabetes or other circulatory conditions, as their decreased sensation and impaired wound healing can lead to more serious complications.

-At Ned Buckley Podiatry, we offer the following treatments for cracked heels:
+Our clinic offer the following treatments for cracked heels:

 - Removal of the dry, cracked skin with specialist instruments